SANTA CRUZ >> The Santa Cruz City Council took a wide range of actions Tuesday.

 Tuesday, the city council approved the start of a potential sale of two publicly-owned parcels to a developer for a proposed high-end hotel at Front and Laurel streets downtown.
 Part of the property is now a city parking lot.

 The vote was 4-2, with Councilmembers Justin Cummings and Sandy Brown against.
 Councilmembers Renee Golder, Shebreh Kalantari-Johnson, Vice Mayor Sonja Brunner and Mayor Donna Meyers voted in favor.
 Councilmember Martine Watkins was absent.

 The six-story building has been proposed for 324 Front St. The developer is SCFS Venture, a New York-based company affiliated with New York-based hotel real estate investor Eagle Point Hotel Partners and Santa Cruz-based developer Owen Lawlor of Lawlor Land Use.

-The developer owns the Santa Cruz Community Credit Union building at 324 Front St. and the parking lot south of it.
+The Santa Cruz Community Credit Union building at 324 Front St. and the parking lot south of it are privately owned.
 The city owns a roughly 4,600-square foot strip between that parking lot and Laurel Street, as well as a 4,400 square-foot portion of a parking lot north of the credit union building.
 The developer wants to buy those two city parcels.